 - Ship Protection Systems.
 The primary focus of our SPS has been degaussing systems.
 These systems reduce a naval ship's magnetic signature, making it much more difficult for a mine to detect and damage a ship.
 Traditionally made of heavy copper wire, degaussing is required on all U.S. Navy combat ships.
 Our HTS advanced degaussing system is lightweight, compact, and often outperforms its conventional counterpart.
 This HTS system is estimated to enable up to an 80% reduction in total degaussing system weight, offering significant potential for fuel savings or options to add different payloads.
 The core components of a degaussing system are transferable to other applications being targeted for ship implementation.
 Our SPS has been designed into the San Antonio class of amphibious assault vessels.
 We are also seeking opportunities to propagate SPS throughout the surface fleet, creating a relatively long-term revenue stream. - In Board Power Delivery Systems.
 We are working on expanding HTS technology into the fleet through a variety of applications, including in board power flow and management.
 The Navy continues to see increased demand for more power.
 This need is driven by many factors, including the continued development of high power density advanced weapons systems and sensors.
 Many power dense applications that naval engineers are working on today are already relying on improved power distribution systems for their implementation and deployment.
 Free Electron Lasers, High Power Radar, Laser Self Defense Systems, Electro Magnetic Rail Guns and Active Denial (Directed Energy) systems are just a few of the Navy applications that will demand higher capacity and more efficient energy transfer before deployment to a platform in the fleet can be realized.
 Continued space and weight limitations for these ship applications are expected to drive the need for new power solutions to be light and compact, easing installation on new ships and enabling upgrades on existing ones.
 Our HTS power cables enable high density energy transfer at unsurpassed efficiency levels in a compact, lightweight package. - Power Generation Systems.
 We are also working on expanding HTS technology into the fleet through a variety of applications including power generation and electric propulsion.
 The same HTS technology used in SPS and in board power delivery systems when applied to rotating machines results in high power density motors and generators.
 This enables dramatically more power to be produced in the same machinery space used for conventional systems, which in turn affords the Navy additional power for high energy density weapons without significant structural changes to the ship. - Propulsion systems.
 Our development work in power generation systems for the Navy extends to HTS-based electric power propulsion.
 In board power delivery systems and power generation systems, when applied to high power density motors, enable the transition to electric propulsion.
-We, along with Northrop Grumman Corp. successfully completed a full-power test of the world's first 36.5-MW HTS ship propulsion motor.
-The motor, rated at 49,000 horsepower, was successfully tested for a large U.S. Navy combatant ship at the Navy's integrated power system land-based test site in Philadelphia.
-Incorporating coils of HTS wire that are able to carry 150 times the current of similar-sized copper wire makes the motor less than half the size of conventional motors used on the first two DDG-1000 hulls and will reduce ship weight by nearly 200 metric tons.
 This is expected to make new ships more fuel-efficient.
 Our technology and systems allow the Navy to free up space for additional war-fighting capability.